HIV prevention campaign

 Halting the spread of HIV

 With more than 600,000 post offices and 5 million employees worldwide, the postal network has tremendous outreach possibilities.
-All UPU countries and their postal operators are invited to join the initiative, showing how the postal network’s proximity and outreach capabilities can contribute to stopping the spread of HIV/AIDS and reduce the trend by 2015, one of the United Nations Millennium Goals for Development.
+All UPU countries and their postal operators were invited to join the initiative, showing how the postal network's proximity and outreach capabilities can contribute to stopping the spread of HIV/AIDS.

 - Raising awareness among the public through the distribution of posters, postcards and HIV-prevention fast facts in post offices